What is a share house? Basic structure and features

 2. People who are sensitive to noise and privacy

-In a shared house, you may be bothered by noises from neighboring rooms and conversations in the common areas.
-This can be stressful for people who want a quiet environment or are sensitive to noise.
-Also, for those who are reluctant to use a shared kitchen or bathroom, living alone with individual facilities may be more suitable.
+In a shared house, you may be bothered by the sounds of daily life from the next room or conversations in the common areas.
+This can be stressful for people who prefer a quiet environment or who are sensitive to noise.
+Also, for those who are uncomfortable using a shared kitchen or bathroom, living alone with private facilities may be a better option.

-3. People who are bad at following the rules
+3. People who are bad at following rules

-Share houses have rules to make communal living smoother, such as rules for taking out the trash, cleaning duties, no noise at night, etc. If you're not good at following these rules or if you want to live freely at your own pace, a share house may not be for you.
+Share houses have rules to make communal living smooth, such as rules for taking out the trash, deciding who should clean, and banning noise at night.
+If you're not good at following these rules or if you want to live freely at your own pace, a share house may not be for you.

 summary

-Share houses are ideal for people who want economic benefits and interaction with other residents.
-In particular, there are many advantages for people who want to keep rent low, who value the convenience of urban areas, and who wish to stay for a short period of time.
-On the other hand, there may be many stressful situations for people who value privacy, are sensitive to noise, and have difficulty following rules.
+Shared houses are ideal for people who want economic benefits and interaction with other residents.
+There are many advantages, especially for those who want to keep rent low, who value urban convenience, and who wish to stay for a short period of time.
+On the other hand, there may be many stressful situations for people who value privacy, are sensitive to noise, or have difficulty following rules.

-It is important to determine whether a share house is right for you and choose a comfortable living environment.
-Choose a home that suits your lifestyle and values and realize your ideal life!
+It's important to determine whether a share house is right for you and choose a comfortable living environment.
+Choose a home that suits your lifestyle and values, and realize your ideal life!